Updated: Feb 23, 2022

 What can we do with it?
 Gathering information.

-Okay here comes crazy me, telling you that The Holy Spirit is a teacher, a deep and full trove of know-how.
-But again, my belief is based first on experimentation, then on what I learn from other humans.
+Okay here comes crazy me, telling you that The Holy Spirit is a teacher, a deep and full treasure trove of know-how.
+But again, my knowledge is based first on experimentation, then on what I learn from other humans.
 It’s the subject of an entire, future write up, but for now I’ll just say that I get information that I couldn’t possibly know from a divine source.
-I then confirm it soon after through research and collaboration.
+I then confirm it soon after through research, experience and collaboration.

 I don’t often practice learning a subject from just one source.
 That leaves too much room for manipulation and control.
 My suggestion to you is to listen then confirm, with one exception, God, Jesus, The Holy Spirit...
 If they’re the ones truly speaking, they will NEVER tell you to hurt yourself or someone else.